 Welcome and thank you for visiting my website.
 My name is Sherry Warschaw and I have been working as a Marriage and Family Therapist in Encino, California for over nineteen years.
-Many of my own life-changing experiences have led me to a specialty of Major Life Changes and Bereavement Counseling in which I help clients mourn their losses through learning and using new coping skills that help them with depression and anxiety.
+I help individuals cope with depression, anxiety, panic attacks, poor self esteem, womens issues, pain management, chronic and life threatening illnessess; couples with pre-marital, marital and divorce issues; and families with parenting and step-parenting concerns.
+Many of my own life-changing experiences have led me to a specialty in Major Life Changes and Bereavement Counseling in which I help my clients heal, find meaning, and eventually move on without forgetting their losses.

 Loss is an inevitable part of our lives however we each experience the journey in very unique ways.
 The goals in working through grief are not to avoid or bypass the emotional turmoil resulting from your loss but to work through the stages of grief and increase resiliency.